barronwei/ilp-settlement-general/README.md

 ## Usage

-In contrast to the available PayPal and XRP settlement engines, this general abstraction inputs a plugin that requires two methods: `handleIncomingTransaction` and `settleOutgoingTransaction`.
-With these two methods alone, this engine can run direct payment settlements.
+In contrast to the currently available PayPal and XRP settlement engines, this general abstraction inputs a plugin that requires two methods: `handleIncomingTransaction` and `settleOutgoingTransaction`.
+With these two methods alone, this engine can run both direct and indirect payment settlements.

-If a platform such as Stripe requires an indirect payment flow in which a token needs to be authorized, supplying an additional method to the plugin, `embarkTransactionRequest`, will allow the engine to supply the token during the request for `PaymentDetails` via this function.
-Moreover, the engine assumes that `settleOutgoingTransaction` will resolve the token.
+Moreover, `configureAPI` and `subscribeAPI` are available to set up any platform's API.
+If `subscribeAPI` is not provided, the engine assumes that webhooks are needed to listen for incoming transactions and sets that route up. `eliminateAPI` is available to account for any actions necessary when shutting down the settlement engine.

-In addition, `configureAPI` and `subscribeAPI` are available to set up any platform's API.
-If `subscribeAPI` is not provided, the engine assumes that webhooks are needed to listen for incoming transactions and sets that route up.
+In order to authorize payments in an indirect payment flow, this abstraction utilizes `Next.js` to launch a server-side rendering of a React user interface for the counterparty.

 ## TODO